tabualhsan/Dow-Jane/README.md

 * Users can sign-up and log-in
-* Users can search over 10,000 stocks that are in the S&P 500 by stock name/symbol or browse through all the stocks
+* Users can search over 10,000 stocks that are in the stock market by stock name/symbol or browse through all the stocks
 * Users can see daily stock prices that are update by the minute
 * Users can can add and remove stocks from their favorites list
 * User can view live current data about each company